-An old, yellowed postcard…a creepy phone call with a raspy voice at the other end asking, “So how smart are you?”…an entourage of freakish funeral goers….a bizarre magazine story.
-All contain clues that will send him on a thrilling journey to uncover family secrets. [chapter book, ages 9 and up]
+An old, yellowed postcard.
+A creepy phone call with a raspy voice at the other end asking, “So how smart are you?”
+An entourage of freakish funeral-goers.
+A bizarre magazine story.
+All contain clues that will send him on a thrilling journey to uncover family secrets. [middle grade, ages 9 and up]

 The Night Tourist by Katherine Marsh (2008)

 Jack Perdu, a shy, ninth grade classics prodigy lives with father on the Yale University campus.
 Smart and introverted, Jack spends most of his time alone, his nose buried in a book.
 But when Jack suffers a near fatal accident, his life is forever changed.

 His father sends him to a mysterious doctor in New York City–a place Jack hasn’t been since his mother died there eight years ago.
 While in the city, Jack meets Euri, a young girl who offers to show him the secrets of Grand Central Station.

 Here, Jack discovers New York’s Underworld, a place where those who died in the city reside until they are ready to move on.
 This, Jack believes, is a chance to see his mother again.
 But as secrets about Euri’s past are revealed, so are the true reasons for Jack’s visit to the Underworld. [middle grade, ages 10 and up]